-The way concerts are organized has been subject to a complete overhaul: for example, concerts are less than an hour in duration and are presented without intermission; two seats are left vacant between each spectator or each family unit; wearing a procedural mask is mandatory at all times inside the building, and the ticket exchange policy is more flexible.
+The way concerts are organized has been redesigned in order to follow the evolution of sanitary measures mandated by Quebec’s Public Health.
+One seat is left vacant between each spectator or family unit, wearing a procedural mask is mandatory, and the ticket exchange policy is more flexible.

 If you are experiencing symptoms, it is your responsibility not to come to Bourgie Hall.

-It is mandatory to wear a surgical mask (dispoable mask) in all areas of Bourgie Hall, and for the entire duration of the concert.
+It is mandatory to wear a procedural mask (dispoable mask) when circulating in all areas of Bourgie Hall.
+Once seated, masks may be removed for the duration of the concert.
 Cloth masks and other types of face coverings will not be permitted inside the venue.